mayank12gt/Nearby-Places-App/README.md

 # Nearby-Places-App
-Nearby Places is an android app that allows users to view nearby places of interest according to user's location and their details.
+Nearby Places is a hyperlocal android app that allows users to view nearby places of interest according to user's location and their details.
 The user can also apply filters for search radius and establishment type to get refined results.<br>
 Implemented Dynamic Location Permission Access, marked user location on the map, marked nearby areas of interest on the map, filter search results, implemented bottom sheet to display information about places, get Directions on Google Maps for a place, MVVM architecture, used Google Maps SDK and Places Api. <br>